Borscht has many variations and each family prepare the dish differently. Some may add cabbage some may add potatoes.

 Notes

-Borsch is eaten warm in winter and cold in summer.
+Borsch is eaten warm in winter and chilled in summer.
+For the chilled version, you may prefer substituting potatoes for other vegetable.

 Source

 Borscht is a specialty from Eastern European and Russian cuisines.
 It is the Ukrainian national dish.
-It is found in countries with bitter cold winters.
+Borscht is found in countries with bitter cold winters.

 The soup dates from medieval times.
 It was a poor-man´s food as beets and cabbage were cheap and easy to keep.